fonnesbeck/git_tutorial/PITCHME.md

 !final.data      # except final.data
 ```

+Note:
-^ The exclamation point operator will include a previously excluded entry.
+ The exclamation point operator will include a previously excluded entry.

 ---

 # Remotes in GitHub

+Note:
-^ "How do I share my changes with others on the web?"
+ "How do I share my changes with others on the web?"
 objectives:
 - "Explain what remote repositories are and why they are useful."
 - "Push to or pull from a remote repository."

+Note:
-^ Version control really comes into its own when we begin to collaborate with
+ Version control really comes into its own when we begin to collaborate with
 other people.
 We already have most of the machinery we need to do this; the
 only thing missing is to copy changes from one repository to another.